carolinamattsson/transfer-velocity-of-money/README.md

 ### Trajectory extraction

 Funds can be systematically traced through individual accounts, from transaction to transaction.
 Holding periods are the spaces between transactions so this gives us their weight and duration.
 This technique is called "trajectory extraction" and we make use of the open-source software available at https://github.com/carolinamattsson/follow-the-money.

-To reproduce our analysis, please download a copy of this repository.
+Please download this a copy of this repository (`$FOLLOW`).

 ### Empirical holding times